dev-sec/puppet-apache-hardening/README.md

 ## Description

-This module provides hardening configuration for Apache.
+This module provides hardening configuration for Apache2 web server.

+Note: This project in work-in-progress and not recommended for production use yet.

 ## Requirements